 In an unusual move, Hawker Beechcraft has begun official negotiations with the International Association of Machinists and Aerospace Workers (IAM) on a new contract, a year before the existing contract was set to expire.
 The Wichita, Kan., manufacturer had been pushing the union to make an early return to the bargaining table, citing a challenging economic environment and the possible need to move most work out of Wichita to cut costs.
 But the IAM initially held off, saying the union ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Hawker Beechcraft, IAM Begin Negotiations Early".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Hawker Beechcraft, IAM Begin Negotiations Early".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.